-Let us now give precise statements of our main results, via some main theorems presented as below.The first theorem is also called the ``good-$\lambda$'' theorem for weighted context.
-For the unweighted case, the proof of this theorem was well-proved in our previous work~\cite{MPTN2019}.
+Let us now give precise statements of our main results, via some main theorems presented as below.
+The following theorem \ref{theo:regularity} establishes the estimates on gradients of solutions in terms of fractional maximal functions.
+Further, our results deal with data in the setting of Lorentz spaces with Muckenhoupt weights.